 I would recommend this project for areas that are not prone to heavy moisture like a bathroom.
 A backsplash should be fine but pay attention to the area behind the sink.
 It is definitely easier than traditional tile and will last several years with the right installation.

-Most silica and vinyl peel and stick tiles cannot be used near a heat source like a fireplace or stove.
+Most silica and vinyl peel-and-stick tiles cannot be used near a heat source like a fireplace or stove.
 However, there are some varieties that use glass and real stone that may be used.
 Check the manufacturer’s instructions.

 Grab our free series "Weekend Home Projects that will Transform Your Life" Sign up below to receive updates including free printables, organization tips, home improvement projects, recipes and more! |

-More Kitchen DIY Projects
+More Tile DIY Projects

 PS I love seeing your creations!
 Be sure to take a photo and tag #cravingcreative on Instagram!
 You can also stay in touch with me through following me on Instagram, Pinterest, and subscribing to the newsletter!